 We're constantly adding new classes and looking for volunteer instructors.
 Please check back often to see what classes we have available.

-Students should sign up in advance by visiting the volunteer desk at Free Geek or calling us at 503-232-9350.
+To ensure a seat in the class, students should sign up in advance by visiting the volunteer desk at Free Geek or calling us at 503-232-9350.

 1731 SE 10th Avenue